gumaerc-testorg/21w.730-5-fall-2007/content/pages/syllabus.md

 During the semester you will write four major assignments, varying somewhat in length but generally between three and eight pages.
 For each assignment, you will first submit a brief proposal and then the essay itself, as complete and polished as you are able to make it (in other words, a first version but **not** a rough draft).
 Your work will be read closely and carefully by me and by members of the class and discussed in workshops; you will also have the opportunity to meet with me in individual conferences to discuss revision possibilities.
 You will then revise with the support, suggestions, and encouragement of your readers.

 In addition to the four formal assignments, there will be occasions for more informal writing.
 You will keep a _Reader's Notebook_—a place for you to write informally to explore the reading and films, raise questions, record your responses.
 Most of the notebook writing will be done outside of class, but occasional brief in-class writing will also be part of your notebook.
 The purpose of the notebook is to use writing as a way to engage more deeply with the reading and to prepare you for class discussion and for writing your essays.
 I will collect the notebooks at random, a few at a time, so please **always bring your notebook to class with you**.
-For more information on the notebook, see [assignments]({{< baseurl >}}/pages/assignments).
+For more information on the notebook, see {{% resource_link 3e174a01-8ca6-3f41-d25f-8a410d021035 "assignments" %}}.

 ### Oral Presentations